bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 """""""""""""""""""""""""""""""
 This checkbox allows saving passwords to VM tags automatically for all created virtual machines requiring passwords.

 Tick this option here.
 The passwords will be saved to VM tags right at the moment VMs are created.
-You will see a password (if it is required for the VM) is marked as saved in a dialogue window after the new VM is deployed:
+You will see a password (if it is required for the VM) is marked as saved in a dialog window after the new VM is deployed:

 .. figure:: _static/VMs_Create_Dialogue_SavedPass.png